Scalified/cleanup-action/README.md

 ## Overview

-A simple GitHub Action to clean the workspace and user-defined paths
+A simple GitHub Action to clean the workspace, user-defined paths, and Docker containers/images.

 ## Usage